RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 It does not replace the profile (About You or "bio") editor in your My Settings page.

 When replying in a forum thread, you can scroll up and down the thread, and you can copy text from the thread to paste in your reply.
-If you lose your place, the Post to Thread button at the top, any Reply button anywhere in the thread link directly to the reply you are typing.
+If you lose your place, the Post to Thread button at the top and any Reply button anywhere in the thread link directly to the reply you are typing.

+However, if you switch to another page in a long thread you lose the reply you are typing.
+To copy text from another page, open it in a new browser tab or window.

 ### Removing the enhancement
 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.